caldwp/caldwp.github.io/_projects/aud_vis.md

 the only task left was manipulating the data to be displayable on the LED strip.

-Due to audio data being represented logarithmically as shown below in the figure on the left, averaging frequency bands wasn't as easy as linearlly dividing the frequency spectrum into 60 bands (# of LEDs) and averaging each one.
-This resulted in the formula in the figure in the middle being developed, which quickly averaged the data resulting in it's linear representation on the right.
-This calculation was quick using NumPy, and resulted in very little latency.
+Due to audio data being represented logarithmically as shown below in the figure on the left, averaging frequency bands wasn't as easy as linearly dividing the frequency spectrum into 60 bands (# of LEDs) and averaging each one.
+This resulted in the formula in the figure in the middle being developed, which quickly averaged the data resulting in its linear representation on the right.
+This calculation was quick using NumPy and resulted in very little latency.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">